reginax/deployandrelease/README.md

 # which unpacks solr, makes the UCB cores in multicore, copies the customized files needed
 #
 # ~/deployandrelease/configureMultiCoreSolr.sh /User/myhomedir/Tools solr4 4.10.4
 #
+# NB: if solr is *already* running and you did not kill it before reconfiguring the cores, you'll need to
+#     kill it in order to start it again so it will see the new cores.
+# aux | grep solr
+# kill <thatsolrprocess>
+#
 # 3. Install the startup script and start solr (this script puts the process into the background)
 #